arthurjguerra/aws-certifications/cloud-pratictioner.md

 - [The Total Cost of (Non) Ownership of
    Web Applications in the Cloud](https://media.amazonwebservices.com/AWS_TCO_Web_Applications.pdf)

+### Pricing Fundamentals
+- Compute
+    - Pay only for the resources you use
+    - If you used 1h of AWS resources, you pay for 1h of that resource
+- Storage
+    - AWS charges you per GB
+- Outbound Data Transfer
+    - You are charged per GB transferred **out** of AWS infrastructure

 ### Different Pricing Models
 - Capex vs Opex
 - **Capex**: Capital Expenditure